-The museum traces its origins to the Laguna Beach Art Association, formed by local artists in 1918 .
-A custom-built permanent home was founded in 1929, designed by the well known Los Angeles architect Myron Hunt.
-This survives as the Steele Gallery within the present museum building.
-In 1986 a physical expansion completed the building as it now stands.
-Today the museum showcases works from its collection, special exhibitions, and an array of events, including artist talks, concerts, family days, and more.
+The museum traces its origins to the Laguna Beach Art Association, formed by local artists in 1918.
+A custom-built gallery was founded in 1929, designed by the well known Los Angeles architect Myron Hunt, which survives as the Steele Gallery within the present museum building.
+In 1986 it changed its name to Laguna Art Museum and a physical expansion completed the building as it now stands.
+Today the museum is both an artistic destination and a relevant, respected center of culture for Laguna Beach, showcasing works from its collection of more than 3,5000 works of California art, presenting special exhibitions, and offering a range of educational and public programs.

 Whether you go or not, the museum guide, Collecting California: Selections from Laguna Art Museum, provides an overview of the collection.